-- Proposify.
+- Proposify/a>.
 Proposify offers a ton of templates for business proposals and business contracts that include features like electronic signatures, interactive client previews, language translation, and data metrics that help you track open rates—which is especially useful if you’re sending your proposal to multiple clients.

 - Jotform.
 Jotform includes a wide collection of free and paid PDF templates for proposals in all kinds of industries, for all kinds of projects.
 Templates are converted into PDFs for easy printing, and even include a digital signature feature that allows your clients to sign your agreement digitally.

 - Better Proposals.
 Better Proposals has a ton of free resources for business owners looking to learn more about how to write proposals.
 Along with business proposal templates, they also offer templates for quotes, contracts, and online brochures.